ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/gerdes/07/am_07_gerdes.md

 ### Task 07.01 - Next Steps

-By now the storyline of your paper should be well established and you should have a good command of what needs to be done.

-Plan the next steps to finish the paper.
-In which order do you want to do what?
-Which dependencies do you have between writing and "executing the research"?
-Develop a roadmap for completing the paper.

-_Hint_: We recommend that you also add a timeline but this is not a requirement.

-_Submission_: Your roadmap to paper completion.

----

 > These To-Dos will be further be further refined and added to the [roadmap](https://knoto.whatphilipdoes.com/roadmap/) for `knoto` as my project timeline.
 That version will be updated to adjust for any changes.

 The tasks are in order of execution.